10 Must-dos In Translating Content

 Where the devil lurks

 You would use a proofreader for the work you do for your own market right?
 So don't skimp on employing a separate native proofreader.
 The devil is always lurking in the detail.
-At Rhubarb Fool we don't only use native editors to translate, we use separate native editors to proof as well.
+At Rhubarb Fool we don't only use native editors to translate, we use separate native editors to proof as well. online

 Text revisions are expensive